 - reduction in energy use by heating, ventilation and air conditioning systems, with associated reductions in carbon emissions and costs

 - filtration of pollutants such as particulate matter from car emissions

 - capturing toxic gases (VOCs) from deodorants, carpet, paint, furniture and building materials

-- noise reduction through reflecting, refracting and absorbing
+- noise reduction through reflecting, refracting and absorbing acoustic energy

 - water capture and filtration of runoff

 - an increase in biodiversity.

 Commercial green wall developer Junglefy was responsible for the assembly and installation of One Central Park's vertical garden but it has also developed a green wall system called the Breathing Wall.